ksevindik/ksevindik.github.io/_posts/2022-03-14-mockito-and-extension-functions-in-kotlin.md

+---
+layout: post
-# Mockito and Extension Functions in Kotlin
+title: Mockito and Extension Functions in Kotlin
+author: Kenan Sevindik
+---

 Being able to define extension functions to classes that belong to third-party libraries looks very nice at the first point.
 However, they might become a road blocker during your unit testing, if you are working with Mockito as the mocking